 - Share facts, not myths, about refugees.
 Here are seven common myths debunked.

 - The U.N.
 Refugee Agency provides Figures at a Glance.
 Did you know only 107,800 refugees were resettled in 2019 out of 79.5 million forcibly displaced people around the world?
 Learn more.

 We share exciting news throughout the week and month.
-Don't miss an update!
+Be the first to receive our updates by: